santule/pLMEvo/README.md

 To run the investigations presented in the paper :

-1. Prepare data for analysis (create LG tree, remove gaps, and shuffles the amino acids in sequences)
+1. Prepare data for analysis (create LG tree, LG matrix, remove and standarise gaps, and shuffles the amino acids in sequences)
 ```
 python prep_data.py -aln aligned_fasta_file